 • playing sports.

-If a person has a tendency to develop pathology, he needs to periodically visit a specialist and undergo research.
-This will help to identify the disease at an early stage and start treatment on time.
+If a person has a tendency to develop pathology, he needs to periodically visit a specialist and undergo tests.
+This will help identify the disease early stage and start treatment on time.

-Osteochondrosis is a dystrophic-degenerative disease, during which there is a violation of the structure and function of the intervertebral discs.
+Osteochondrosis is a dystrophic-degenerative disease during which the structure and function of the intervertebral discs are disrupted.
 Osteochondrosis of the neck is a lesion of the cervical spine.

-In the course of the pathological process with osteochondrosis of the neck, the pulp of the intervertebral disc (its central, soft part) ossifies, eventually losing its cushioning properties.
-The cervical spine loses its flexibility, mobility, blood vessels and nerve endings are infringed in the canals between the vertebrae.
-The peculiarity of this pathology is that its symptoms may resemble signs of other diseases, as a result of which the diagnosis of the disease is difficult and adequate treatment is prescribed too late, when irreversible changes have already begun in the cartilage tissue.
+During the pathological process with osteochondrosis of the neck, the pulp of the intervertebral disc (its central, soft part) ossifies, eventually losing its shock-absorbing properties.
+The cervical spine loses flexibility and mobility, and blood vessels and nerve endings are pinched in the canals between the vertebrae.
+The peculiarity of this pathology is that its symptoms may resemble signs of other diseases, as a result of which diagnosis of the disease is difficult and adequate treatment is prescribed too late, when irreversible changes have already begun in the cartilage tissue.

-Cervical osteochondrosis, the symptoms and treatment of which will be described below, as well as cervicothoracic osteochondrosis, develop in middle and older age, earlier in men, and somewhat later in women, and in recent years there has been a significant "rejuvenation" of osteochondrosis of the neck.
-Of course, over the years, even in a healthy spine, the cartilaginous tissue of the intervertebral discs is eventually replaced by fibrous fibers, thickens and hardens.
-This is a natural process, it leads to a decrease in the mobility of the spine, however, as a rule, it is not accompanied by pain, since the processes of fibrosis do not in any way affect the nerve endings and do not provoke their infringement.
-In contrast to natural physiological, pathological changes in the intervertebral discs, characteristic of osteochondrosis, extend beyond the cartilage, which provokes compression of blood vessels and nerve endings, pain and vascular syndromes.
+Cervical osteochondrosis, the symptoms and treatment of which will be described below, as well as cervicothoracic osteochondrosis, develop in middle and older age, earlier in men, and somewhat later in women, and in recent years there has been a significant “rejuvenation” of neck osteochondrosis.
+Of course, over the years, even in a healthy spine, the cartilage tissue of the intervertebral discs is eventually replaced by fibrous fibers, becomes denser and hardens.
+This is a natural process, it leads to a decrease in the mobility of the spine, but, as a rule, is not accompanied by pain, since fibrosis processes do not in any way affect the nerve endings and do not provoke their infringement.
+In contrast to natural physiological ones, pathological changes in the intervertebral discs, characteristic of osteochondrosis, spread beyond the cartilage, which provokes compression of blood vessels and nerve endings, pain and vascular syndromes.

 Causes of cervical osteochondrosis

-Partly in the development of osteochondrosis of the neck, the upright posture of a modern person and the corresponding distribution of loads along the spinal column, as well as the natural aging processes of body tissues, are "guilty", in addition, there are a number of provoking factors that contribute to the development and progression of this pathology:
+The upright posture of modern humans and the corresponding distribution of loads across the neck are partly to blame for the development of neck osteochondrosis. spinal column, and natural processes aging of body tissues; in addition, there are a number of provoking factors that contribute to the development and progression of this pathology:

 • sedentary lifestyle;